BLOG

 What Newsom’s playbook shows

 The account is a test bench, not a vanity stage.
-The team runs live environment tests on Instagram, TikTok and X. Humor acts as the entry to serious fights like redistricting.
+The team meets twice daily to run live environment tests on Instagram, TikTok and X. Humor acts as the entry to serious fights like redistricting.
 Success is measured in growth and engagement outside the base, not in press clippings.

 This tells us something important.
 Ideas spread when they give people an experience they want to engage with.
 Fact sheets do not move anyone on their own.
 Packaging and placement decide whether the truth is reachable.